 You’ll be greeted onboard with a welcome glass of bubbly.
 If you’re hungry, you can head to one of the onboard restaurants for lunch or scope out the bars and lounges.
 Grab some al-fresco bites by the pool, or head to the buffet for a variety of options.
 The Retreat guests can dine in Luminae for lunch on embarkation day as well.

-Get to know the ship.
+Get to know the ship and discover all of the exciting things to do on a cruise.
 Go beyond your stateroom to worlds unknown, whether it’s your first time watching the skyline fade behind you from a cruise ship or first time exploring a gym at sea.

 Post up in a sunny deck chair, or be one of the first to hit the pool.
 Stop in at the Destination Concierge desk to continue planning the day-to-day details of your trip, or get to know more about the destinations you’re sailing to.

 It’s also okay to unwind and do nothing!
 After all, this is vacation, and you have plenty of time to unpack.

 If you haven’t cruised with Celebrity before, embarkation day can be filled with little unknowns and frequently asked questions.
 If it’s been a while since your last cruise vacation, you might need a refresher on what you can do on embarkation day that can benefit you for your entire cruise, from spa deals and little known dining tips to ways make vacation even more fun for the kids.
 We’ve put together seven tips to help you make the most of Embarkation Day:

 Check for Special Embarkation Day Deals in the Spa